datacamp/authoring/docs/courses/exercises/all-exercise-types/learning-objective.md

 # Writing Exercise-level Learning Objectives

 Decide upon a *single* measurable learning objective for an exercise.
-The learning objective of an exercise is typically that the student understand some syntax, a workflow, a concept, or a result.
+The learning objective of an exercise is typically that the student understands some syntax, a workflow, a concept, or a result.

 ## Examples